 Continue Reading Below

-During an interview with Iowa Radio on Tuesday, Bloomberg said if he decides to run for president, he would either sell the Bloomberg media company or place it in a blind trust.
+During an interview with Iowa Radio in December, Bloomberg said if he runs for president, he would either sell the Bloomberg media company or place it in a blind trust.
 A blind trust is a financial arrangement by which a person cedes control, but not ownership, of business management to an independent trust to avoid conflicts of interest.

 “But I think at my age, if selling it is possible, I would do that,” he said.
 “At some point, you’re going to die anyway, so you want to do it before then.”